HavardNJ/boardcad-le/index.md

 BoardCAD doesn't make you a good shaper, but used in the right way it can help the inexperienced to progress faster and the seasoned to become more productive.
-This guide on how to use BoardCAD, and a reference for its funcionality.
 It is suggested that you start with the quick tutorial to get a feeling for the overall workflow and the functionality available.
-The following chapters focus on more specific topics and can be read in any order.
-For information on how to get and install BoardCAD, and for more general information about the project, we refer to the project's homepage http://www.boardcad.com and our wiki at http://www.boardcad.org.
+The following chapters go more in detail and can be read in any order.
+For information on how to download and install BoardCAD, and for more general information about the project, we refer to the project's homepage http://www.boardcad.com and our wiki at http://www.boardcad.org.